kova9/banking-system/README.md

 ### Swagger UI:
-    - Start server and open http://localhost:8080/swagger-ui/index.html to see all endpoints and Request examples<br>
+    - Start server and open http://localhost:8080/swagger-ui/index.html to see all endpoints and Request examples

 #### All features from the specificatons are included and some more basic endpoints.